-- Elect eight directors to our Board of Directors to hold office until the 2012 Annual Meeting of Stockholders; - Ratify the appointment of Deloitte & Touche LLP as our independent auditor for the fiscal year ending December 31, 2011; - Conduct an advisory vote on executive compensation; - Conduct an advisory vote on the frequency of holding future advisory votes on executive compensation; and - 5.
+- Elect seven directors to our Board of Directors to hold office until the 2014 Annual Meeting of Stockholders; - Ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2013; - 3.
+Conduct an advisory vote on executive compensation; - 4.
+Approve the 2013 Executive Management Incentive Compensation Plan. - Approve the 2013 Amended and Restated Certificate of Incorporation to increase the number of common shares authorized for issuance thereunder. - 6.
 Transact such other business as may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.

-The eight directors up for re-election are: Alfred R. Berkeley, III, John D. Curtis, Philip G. Heasley, James C. McGroddy, Harlan F. Seymour, John M. Shay, Jr., John E. Stokely, and Jan H. Suwinski.
+The seven directors up for re-election are: John D. Curtis, Philip G. Heasley, James C. McGroddy, Harlan F. Seymour, John M. Shay, Jr., John E. Stokely, and Jan H. Suwinski.

-The Board of Directors of the Company recommends a vote "FOR" all nominees for director, "FOR" proposals 2 and 3, and for 1 YEAR on proposal 4.
+The Board of Directors of the Company recommends a vote "FOR" all nominees for director and "FOR" proposals 2, 3, 4 and 5.

 This proxy, when properly executed, will be voted in the manner directed herein.
-If no direction is made, this proxy will be voted "FOR" all nominees for director, "FOR" proposals 2 and 3, and for 1 YEAR on proposal 4.
+If no direction is made, this proxy will be voted "FOR" all nominees for director and "FOR" proposals 2, 3, 4 and 5.
 In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Annual Meeting or any adjournment or postponement thereof.